Water Cycle

 • Precipitation

 raining-cloudsThis is the process in which water vapors that escaped from the land, come back.
 It happens due to condensation of the water vapors.
 When vapors rise above the land, they form clouds.
 Vapors start to condense in the clouds and form the tiny droplets.
 These tiny droplets attach to each other and form big These big droplets are heavy enough to fall back on the land – which is also called raining.
-Precipitation is not always in form of rain, but it is also in form of snow, sleet, and hail – depending on the weather of the region.
+Precipitation is not always in form of rain, but it is also in form of snow, sleet, and hail – depending on the Weather of the region.

 • Rivers